 In addition to a top-notch education, every student receives three meals a day, transportation, career development programs, individual and group counseling, and a supportive environment full of faculty and staff who care.
 100% of their seniors are accepted to college, and an average of 75% graduate from college in five years or less, which is well above the national average.

-Our CEO, Chris Randall, first learned about The Neighborhood Academy when his former high school lacrosse coach, Reverend Tom Johnson, invited me to come and visit the school.
+Our CEO, Chris Randall, first learned about The Neighborhood Academy when his former high school lacrosse coach, Reverend Tom Johnson, invited him to come and visit the school.
 Tom is one of the school’s founders, along with Josephine Moore.
 Immediately, Chris was impressed by the vision of Tom and Josephine and their commitment to serving and empowering under-served communities in the Pittsburgh area.

 Chris went on to join the Board of Directors in August 2020 because he believes in the mission of the Academy and wanted to participate in empowering students to excel and achieve their goals.

-In addition to sitting on the Board of the Academy, Chris has looked for ways to involve SMI Aware’s Analysts and staff with the school as we continue to expand our community outreach programs.
-This fall, SMI Aware Analysts will visit the Academy to speak with students about responsible social media use and share what it is like to have a career in social media discovery and analysis.
+In addition to sitting on the Board of the Academy, Chris has looked for ways to involve SMI Aware’s analysts and staff with the school as we continue to expand our community outreach programs.
+This fall, SMI Aware analysts will visit the Academy to speak with students about responsible social media use and share what it is like to have a career in social media discovery and analysis.